Imagine you’re calmly browsing through the web, wondering what amazing things you would discover when something catches your eye.

 Legally Protect Your Content with Terms and Conditions

-To protect yourself from content theft, you need to give proper notice in your Terms and Conditions page of your site that your content is protected by copyright law.
+To protect your entire site from content theft, you need to give proper notice in your Terms and Conditions page of your site that your content is protected by copyright law.

 It’s one of three main legal pages you must have on your blog.

-Learn more about this ‘Terms and Conditions page here’.
+Learn more about this ‘Terms and Conditions page here.
 Every user that visits your site has to agree to those terms before using it.
 A lot of people miss this important step in the first place.

 This way, it will be easier for you to take legal action against stolen content once you have these terms and conditions in place.
 The offender must have agreed to your terms and still blatantly violated them.

 I’ve put together a comprehensive terms and conditions template that protects your intellectual property rights as a blogger and content creator.